-You must use a method, such as ozone laundry disinfection, that is validated and is as effective as thermal disinfection.
-These processes prevent the spread of micro-organisms like MRSA and C.Diff, which can threaten residents’ health.
+You’ll need to use a method, such as ozone laundry disinfection, that is validated and is as effective as thermal disinfection.
+These processes prevent the spread of micro-organisms like MRSA and C.diff, which can threaten residents’ health.

-Unique to JLA: OTEX ozone disinfection provides a verifiable way to meet HTM 01-04 by harnessing the natural power of ozone O3, to kill bacteria, moulds, yeasts and viruses and eliminate the risk of cross-infection in laundry.
+Unique to us: OTEX ozone disinfection provides a verifiable way to meet HTM 01-04.
+Our OTEX ozone disinfection solution harnesses the natural power of ozone O3, killing bacteria, moulds, yeasts and viruses and eliminating the risk of cross-infection in laundry.
 Learn more about our ozone washer system here.

 What happens if my home isn’t HTM 01-04 compliant?

 We understand the importance of being HTM 01-04 compliant.
-It’s possible that, if you’re care home isn’t meeting the HTM 01-04 standards, it could be placed into special measures or shut down if an inspection finds that you aren’t meeting the HTM 01-04 standards and a resident or staff member has been harmed because of this, it’s possible that, in extreme cases, the CQC can bring prosecution against you.
+It’s possible that, if you’re care home isn’t meeting the HTM 01-04 standards, it could be placed into special measures or even shut down.
+If an inspection finds that you aren’t meeting the HTM 01-04 standards and a resident or staff member has been harmed because of this, it’s possible that, in extreme cases, the CQC can bring prosecution against you.
 We’re here to make sure that your commercial laundry equipment is always compliant with the latest regulations.

 Top tips for HTM 01-04 compliance:

-- Ensure that every load of laundry is thoroughly disinfected according to guidelines
+- Ensure that every load of laundry is thoroughly disinfected according to relevant care home laundry guidelines

 - Establish routes for the transportation of soiled items, from collection to washing and storage, in order to prevent cross-contamination